-The average overvaluation is 85% on the enclosed graphs.
+The average overvaluation is 105% on the enclosed graphs.
 How much and when the stock market will fall is anyone’s guess.
 The stock market will fall or regress to the mean; it is baked in the cake.
 The chart on the right provides what the gain would need to be to recover from a 50% (average bear market loss) or more stock market loss.
 It would require a gain of 100% or more.
 The key in this market is to attempt to make money but not lose your shirt.
 The methodologies we recommend are value and/or momentum.
 The goal is to protect principal but also share in the gains when an asset class (US stocks, foreign stocks, real estate, commodities, bonds, cash and others) is performing well.
 Your portfolio growth will be far greater if you avoid large losses so you have more money to grow when the market provides sustainable gains.
 This is the case even if you experience small or no gains before the market slide.
-I have often highlighted in quarterly reports, speeches and presentations how a portfolio that experiences large gains and large losses fares much worse than a portfolio that experiences no or nominal gains, avoids larger losses, and then shares in strong upside rallies. *
+I have often highlighted in quarterly reports, speeches and presentations how a portfolio that experiences large gains and large losses fares much worse than a portfolio that experiences no or nominal gains, avoids larger losses, and then shares in strong upside rallies.
+I wrote more on avoiding large losses in this blog post Sequence of Returns Risk.

 We will continue to watch things closely for risks AND opportunities and keep you posted.